chocolatey-community/chocolatey-oneget/README.md

 # Native implementation
 Thi part contains plain PowerShell implementation of the provider, development is done only in this part.

+Prerequisities
+* Recommended development environement is visual Studio Code with PowerShell extension
+* Run build/prepareEnvironment.ps1 script to install all tools used for provider development, it installs used tools
+* Used tools:
+** Pester - powershell testing framework
+** PackageManagement - Required dependency, we develop its plugin ** Chocolatey.lib - chocolatey library API
+** Paket - dependencies nuget packages downloader

 ## C# implementation - OBSOLETE
 The provider written in C# is obsolete.
 Requires windows SDK, which contains mt.exe to be able compile the project.
 No future development here is expected.
 Related files will be remoted later.